SaschaWillems/ModernVkTriangle/README.md

 ### Record command buffers

-Now we can finally start recoding actual GPU work to get something displayed to the screen.
-A lot of the things we need for that have been discussed earlier on, so even though this will be a lot of code, it should be easy to follow.
+Now we can finally start recoding actual GPU work to get something displayed to the screen.PA lot of the things we need for that have been discussed earlier on, so even though this will be a lot of code, it should be easy to follow.
 As mentioned in [command buffers](#command-buffers), commands are not directly issued to the GPU in Vulkan but rather recorded to command buffers.
 That's exactly what we are not going to do, record the commands for a single render frame.

 You might be tempted to pre-record command buffers and reuse them until something changes that would require re-recording.
 This makes things unnecessary complicated though, as recording command buffers is pretty fast and can be done in parallel on the CPU.